mjlab: A Lightweight Framework for GPU-Accelerated Robot Learning: Manager-Based API

 This manager-based orchestration follows the design introduced by Isaac Lab~\citep{mittal2025isaaclab}, where each manager encapsulates a specific aspect of the MDP and users compose environments by registering modular terms.

 \textbf{Action manager.} The action manager receives the policy's output tensor, splits it according to the registered action terms, and routes each slice to the appropriate entity's actuators.
 It supports action clipping and tracks the two most recent actions, which observation and reward terms can reference (e.g., to compute an action rate penalty).
+Shipped action terms include joint-space position and velocity targets as well as a differential inverse kinematics term that converts task-space pose commands into joint displacements via damped least-squares, with optional null-space posture regularization and soft joint-limit avoidance.

 \textbf{Termination manager.} The termination manager evaluates a set of Boolean conditions each step---contact with illegal bodies, joint limit violations, timeout---and flags environments for reset.
 It also monitors simulation state for NaN and Inf values, catching numerical instabilities before they propagate.
 When an instability is detected, \mjlab{} captures a rolling buffer of recent states that users can replay in an interactive viewer to diagnose the failure.
 The observation and reward managers additionally report which specific terms produced invalid values, narrowing the search from ``something exploded'' to the exact offending computation.